How To Run a Successful Marketing Strategy Workshop

 To maintain momentum and ‘buy-in’, you can ask each person in turn whether expectations have been met, what their individual takeaways are and what actions they will personally be taking.

-Ideally, the actions and outcomes need to be documented, circulated and turned into a roadmap or marketing strategy and plan.
+Ideally, the actions and outcomes need to be documented, circulated and turned into a roadmap or marketing plan.

 Running an effective marketing strategy workshop takes preparation, organisation, moderation skills and plenty of patience!
 We hope our tips and hints will be of use to you.
 But if you prefer not to attempt it yourself, you might want to bring in workshop professionals such as C4B Media to run it for you.
 Drop us a line at firstname.lastname@example.org.